codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 ### Project Configuration

-The Scrum Poker add-on also provides project specific configuration for Scrum Poker.
+Scrum Poker for Jira also provides project specific configuration.

 The locate the project specific configuration navigate to the project and find the `Project settings` link in the bottom of the left menu.
-Inside the `Project settings` you can find a menu option called `Scrum Poker` that leads to the configuration.
+Inside the `Project settings` you can find a menu option called `Scrum Poker for Jira` that leads to the configuration.

 #### Configuration Options

-On the page `Project Configuration` you can find the configuration options the make the Scrum Poker add-on fit to the needs of your Jira project:
+On the page `Project Configuration` you can find the configuration options the make Scrum Poker for Jira fit to the needs of your Jira project:

 ![Project configuration for Scrum Poker](/images/scrum-poker-configuration-project-page.png)